Skip to main content

 Award criteria

-The award criteria allow the National or Executive Agency to evaluate the quality of the project proposals submitted in the framework of the Key Actions of the Erasmus+ Programme.
+The award criteria allow the National or Executive Agency to evaluate the quality of the project proposals/accreditation submitted in light of the objectives and priorities set in the framework of the Key Actions of the Erasmus+ Programme and of the expected results:

 Proposals that pass the individual thresholds and the overall quality threshold will be considered for funding, within the limits of the available call budget.
 The rest of proposals will be either put on the reserve list or declared unsuccessful.